 BA(Drury), JD(SMU), LLM, PhD (London)

 Douglas specialises in economic and financial law, regulation and development.
-He is author, co-author or editor of eleven books, including From Crisis to Crisis: The Global Financial System and Regulatory Failure (Kluwer), Financial Stability, Economic Growth and the Role of Law (Cambridge University Press) and Financial Markets in Hong Kong: Law and Practice (Oxford University Press), and is author or co-author of more than 100 articles, chapters and reports on related subjects.
-His recent papers are available through SSRN at http://ssrn.com/author=524849.
+He is author, co-author or editor of fifteen books, including Reconceptualising Global Finance and its Regulation (Cambridge University Press 2016), Financial Markets in Hong Kong: Law and Practice (Oxford University Press, 2d ed., 2016), Finance in Asia: Institutions, Regulation and Policy (Routledge 2013), From Crisis to Crisis: The Global Financial Crisis and Regulatory Failure (Kluwer 2011), and Financial Stability, Economic Growth and the Role of Law (Cambridge University Press 2007), and the author or co-author of more than 120 articles, chapters and reports on related subjects.
+His recent papers are available at http://ssrn.com/authors=524849.

-Douglas holds a BA from Drury College (where he studied literature, economics and political science), a JD (cum laude) from Southern Methodist University, an LLM (with distinction) in banking and finance law and a PhD from the University of London.
+He holds a BA from Drury College (where he studied literature, economics and political science), a JD (cum laude) from Southern Methodist University, an LLM (with distinction) in banking and finance law from the University of London (Queen Mary College), and a PhD from the University of London.